kneron/document_center/docs/toolchain/manual.md

 Before running the programs, you need to prepare the inputs.
 In our toolchain all the outputs are placed under `/data1`.
 We call it the Interactivate Folder.
 So, we recommend you create this folder if it is not already there.
-Then we need to configure the input parameters using `input_params.json` for toolchain 720 in Interactive Folder.
+Then we need to configure the input parameters using `input_params.json` for the toolchain in Interactive Folder.
 As an example, `input_params.json` for `LittleNet` model is under `/data1/LittleNet`, if you have already copy the folder as described in the beginning of section 3.2.
 You already has the `input_params.json` ready.
 You can see the detailed explanation for the input parameters in [section FAQ question 1](#1-how-to-configure-the-input_paramsjson).